obiba/amber-doc/studio-user-guide/cookbook/form-builder/validation.rst

   $('VARIABLE')

 where ``VARIABLE`` is the name of the field from which the value is to retrieved.
-When the field is in a group, use a ``.`` for giving the full name of the field.
+When the field is in a group, use a ``.`` for building the full name of the field.
 For instance, if the field with name ``VARIABLE`` is in a group with name ``GROUP``, the value of the field will be:

 .. code::

   $('GROUP.VARIABLE')

+**Validation message**

+When field validation fails, a validation message should be prompted to help user to correct the answer.

 **Examples**